Data Visualization Basics

 • If you don’t speak code, carefully copy/pasting things is okay

-• I strongly recommend making a copy that you don’t touch before doing this!
+• I strongly recommend making a copy of the file that you don’t touch before doing this!

 • That way you can check your work if you make a mistake